-When Hurricane Irene hit the Northeast in 2011, it marked the first time in the history of Con Ed that more than 200,000 customers lost power from a storm.
+When Hurricane Irene hit the Northeast in 2011, it marked the first time in Con Ed’s history that more than 200,000 customers lost power from a storm.
 Superstorm Sandy struck just 14 months later, quickly followed by a devastating Nor’easter, leaving 1.1 million customers in the dark.”It was clear to us that weather patterns were changing fundamentally.
 Severe weather events were becoming more frequent and devastating,” Allan Drury, a Con Ed spokesman, said in an email.

 Con Ed is spending $1 billion to harden its system.
 Drury said the utility has been able to afford all the upgrades it wants.

-The test will be when the next, powerful storm hits.
+The test will be when the next powerful storm hits.

 There are funds available from the Federal Emergency Management Agency to help utilities rebuild after catastrophes.
-The Mississippi cooperative received about $100 million in FEMA public assistance grants, but the money allowed it only to repair the flooded substations to pre-storm conditions.
+The Mississippi cooperative received about $100 million in FEMA public assistance grants.
+However, the money allowed it only to repair the flooded substations to pre-storm conditions.
 The flooded substations powered about 6,500 accounts, including some in Coast Electric’s most populated coverage areas.
 The co-op provides power to customers across most of three counties, from urban coastal areas to rural communities farther inland.

-“I think it is an open question as to whether utilities are investing enough in the infrastructure needed to harden the system against storms, and on simple but effective things like tree trimming,” said Roshanak Nateghi, the report’s lead author and a professor at Purdue University.
+“I think it is an open question as to whether utilities are investing enough in the infrastructure needed to harden the system against storms and on simple but effective things like tree trimming,” said Roshanak Nateghi, the report’s lead author and a professor at Purdue University.

 More than 50 victims have sued PG&E and its tree-trimming contractors for property damage, and one recently filed suit also blames the companies for the death of an 82-year-old man in the town of Mountain Ranch, California, claiming the companies “showed a conscious disregard for human life.”